indigo-astronomy/indigo/indigo_drivers/ccd_qhy/README.md

-# QHY CCD driver
+# QHY CCD and Filter Wheel driver

 http://www.qhyccd.com

 ## Supported devices

-All QHY cameras.
+All QHY cameras and filter wheels plugged in to the camera.

 This driver supports hot-plug (multiple devices).